Heerozh/spectre/README.md

         ret = opens.last() / closes.first() - 1
         return ret
 ```
-Where `Rolling.first()` is just a helper method for `rolling.agg(lambda x: x[:, :, 0])`,
+The `closes.first()` above is just a helper method for `closes.agg(lambda x: x[:, :, 0])`,
 where `x[:, :, 0]` return the first element of rolling window.
 The first dimension of `x` is the
-asset, the second dimension is each bar, and the third dimension is the price date containing
+asset, the second dimension is each bar, and the third dimension is the bar price and historical
-the bar price and historical price with `win` length, and `Rolling.agg` runs on
-all the portions and combines them.
+price with `win` length, and `Rolling.agg` runs on all the chunks and combines them.

         +------------------win=3-------------------+
         |          history_t-2 curr_bar_value      |